-- 3.5.
-Annuity Program - 3.5.1.
-Full-time and part-time employees of the District may make payroll deductions to District approved tax-deferred annuity programs. - [a] The District shall not be responsible for the operation, performance, or investment results of any annuity or deferred compensation program. - [b] Information pertaining to annuity options is available at the Payroll Department. - 3.5.2.
+- [a] The District shall not be responsible for the operation, performance, or investment results of any annuity or deferred compensation program. - [b] Information pertaining to annuity options is available at the Payroll Department. - 3.3.8.
 An employee may participate in this program at any time between September 1st and May 1st of the school year.
-Any amount within the law of multiples of \$5 or \$10 may be deducted. - 3.6.
-Travel Reimbursement Policy - 3.6.1.
+Any amount within the law of multiples of \$5 or \$10 may be deducted.

+3.4.
+Travel Reimbursement Policy

+- 3.4.1.
 The following shall apply for reimbursement of automobile expenses for District required travel. - [a] The IRS rate on July 1 (rounded to the nearest penny), shall be used as the District rate of reimbursement per mile for the subsequent 12 months. - [b] Teachers and related servers including diagnostic intervention specialists, communicative disorders specialists, Title I teacher assistants, and others similarly classified who are assigned duties at more than one school on the same day shall be reimbursed for the distance traveled from the first school to each subsequent school. - [c] Travel to required or assigned District meetings held on a continuing basis (more than four (4) times during the school year) shall be reimbursed annually. - [d] Teachers serving as Home Hospital educators shall be entitled to mileage reimbursement for travel between their school and the student's home hospital location. - [e] Request for travel reimbursements must be submitted no later than the last working day of July for any travel completed in the preceding fiscal year. - [f] Money received as travel reimbursement is not "salary" or "pay."